 - Other local or national support

-Full information on Guide Dogs can be found at our web site: http://www.guidedogs.org.uk/
+Full information on all our services can be found at our web site: http://www.guidedogs.org.uk

 - Resolving disagreements, mediation and making complaints